ensime/ensime-tng/README.md

 TODO https://github.com/sublimelsp/LSP

+## Build Tools

+### SBT

+When building and installing the compiler plugin, we took the liberty of installing an sbt plugin for you.

+### Mill

+TODO mill support has not been implemented, a contribution in that area would be welcome.

+# Known Issues

+Only tested on GNU/Linux, and to a lesser extent MacOS.
+Windows almost certainly needs additional support.

+ScalaJS and Scala Native do not have any special handling and your mileage may vary.

+The Scala 3 compiler regresses many behaviours and features may be degraded, e.g. completions for extension methods might include erroneous extra parameters.

 # Contributing

 ENSIME is an invite-only project for hobbyists who write tooling to make their lives a little bit more joyful.

-If you have access to the repository, you are requested not to share it publicly.
+If you have access to the repository, you are requested not to share the commit history publicly.

-Public snapshot releases may appear on https://ensime.github.io/, at the discretion of the authors.
+Public snapshot releases may appear on https://ensime.github.io/, at the discretion of the authors, which may be shared freely.

 # Design